Professor of Electrical Engineering

 [Self-assembled Smiley Faces (Li-Wen Chang)]

-The research projects are supported in part by the National Science Foundation, DARPA, IARPA, STARnet SONIC, STARnet FAME, NCN-NEEDS, NSF Expedition on Computing (Visual Cortex on Silicon), Semiconductor Research Corporation, the Molecular Foundry (DoE LBNL), and the member companies of the Stanford Center for Integrated Systems (CIS), the Stanford Initiative for Nanoscale Materials and Processes (INMP), the Stanford Non-Volatile Memory Technology Research Initiative (NMTRI), as well as companies and philanthropic foundations.
+The research projects are supported in part by the National Science Foundation, NSF E3S S&T Center, DARPA, IARPA, STARnet SONIC, STARnet FAME, NCN-NEEDS, NSF Expedition on Computing (Visual Cortex on Silicon), Semiconductor Research Corporation, the Molecular Foundry (DoE LBNL), and the member companies of the Stanford SystemX Alliance, the Stanford Initiative for Nanoscale Materials and Processes (INMP), the Stanford Non-Volatile Memory Technology Research Initiative (NMTRI), as well as companies and philanthropic foundations.

-We collaborate across campus with may faculty groups including: Prof. Subhasish Mitra, Prof. Simon Wong, Prof. Ada Poon, Prof. Roger Howe, Prof. Krishna Saraswat, Prof. Yoshio Nishi, Prof. Eric Pop, Prof. Zhenan Bao, Prof. Michael McConnell, and many others.
+We collaborate across campus with many faculty groups including: Prof. Subhasish Mitra, Prof. Simon Wong, Prof. Ada Poon, Prof. Roger Howe, Prof. Krishna Saraswat, Prof. Yoshio Nishi, Prof. Eric Pop, Prof. Zhenan Bao, Prof. Jonathan Fan, Prof. Michael McConnell, Dr. Demir Akin, and many others.

-We actively collaborate with research groups worldwide including groups at U. Illinois at Urbana Champaign, UC Berkeley, UCSD, Peking University (China), Tsinghua University (China), National Chiao Tung University (Taiwan), IMEC (Belgium), and IME A*STAR (Singapore).
+We actively collaborate with research groups worldwide including groups at U. Illinois at Urbana Champaign, UC Berkeley, UCSD, Peking University (China), Tsinghua University (China), National Chiao Tung University (Taiwan), IMEC (Belgium), National Nano Device Laboratory (Taiwan), and IME A*STAR (Singapore).

 We are part of the research centers led by UIUC, UCLA, UC Berkeley, Penn State, and Purdue.